Near Weatherly in Carbon County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Pennsylvania Department of Conservation and Natural Resources.

 Location.
-40° 59.258′ N, 75° 42.812′ W. Marker is near Weatherly, Pennsylvania, in Carbon County.
+40° 59.321′ N, 75° 42.827′ W. Marker is near Weatherly, Pennsylvania, in Carbon County.
 Marker can be reached from Rockport Road one mile east of South Lehigh Gorge Drive.
-Marker is located at the north end of the Lehigh Canal Lock 22 ruins, near the Lehigh Gorge Trail (Delaware and Lehigh Trail), in Lehigh Gorge State Park, about 3 miles northeast of the Rockport trailhead and parking lot.
+Marker is located along the Lehigh Gorge Trail (Delaware and Lehigh Trail), in Lehigh Gorge State Park, about 3 miles northeast of the Rockport trailhead and parking lot.
 Touch for map.
 Marker is in this post office area: Weatherly PA 18255, United States of America.
 Touch for directions.

 More about this marker.
-Access to the marker is via bicycle, horseback, kayak/canoe, or foot.
+Access to marker is via bicycle, horseback, kayak/canoe, or foot.